 If you’re interested in hiring someone to teach the Ally Skills Workshop mentioned above now that the Ada Initiative has shut down, I heartily recommend Valerie Aurora of Frame Shift Consulting who developed it originally.
 She teaches the workshop inside organizations as well as publicly on occasion, as well as train-the-trainer sessions and other classes.
 Her list of classes is here or you can follow Frame Shift on Twitter for updates.
 Valerie is based in the San Francisco Bay Area but also teaches the workshop remotely, which works surprisingly super well!
-Other trainers I recommend are Y-Vonne Hutchinson of ReadySet (also in the Bay Area), Kendra Albert (Boston), and Cynthia Tee.
-As I mentioned above, I’m also occasionally teaching it; if you want to hire me, you can also do so via Frame Shift.
+Other trainers I recommend are Y-Vonne Hutchinson of ReadySet (also in the Bay Area), Kendra Albert (Boston), and Cynthia Tee (Seattle).

 “Lowering the bar”